Select your location for location specific information:

 Home care benefits from statutory or private long-term care insurance are partially offset against the allowance for the blind.
 This also applies to benefits paid due to a need for care under other domestic or foreign legislation.

-The allowance for the blind is reduced accordingly by 159.62 euros if the entitled person receives benefits (care allowance, benefits in kind or combined benefits) according to care level 2 from statutory or private care insurance.
+The allowance for the blind is reduced accordingly by 159.62 euros if the entitled person receives benefits (care allowance, benefits in kind or combination benefits) according to care level 2 from statutory or private care insurance.
 The allowance for the blind is also reduced by a maximum of this amount if the entitled person is granted benefits due to a need for care under other domestic or foreign legislation.
 The allowance for the blind is reduced by EUR 197.67 if the entitled person receives benefits according to care degree 3, 4 or 5.

 The entitlement to blind person's allowance arises on the first day of the month in which the conditions are met, at the earliest on the month of application.